nemanjan00/scraping/presentation/slides.md

  * Two golden rules

-  * Try to manipulate very single input
+  * Try to manipulate every single input

   * If it works without non-crucial input, remove it